 This E always in the opposite direction of the rate of change of current.

-Now here the energy or work done due to this current passing through this inductor is U. As the current starts from its zero value and flowing against the induced emf E, the energy will grow up gradually from zero value to U.
+Now here the energy or work done due to this current passing through this inductor is U. As the current begins from its zero value and flowing against the induced emf E, the energy will grow up step by step from zero value to U.

 dU = W.dt, where W is the small power and W = – E.I So, the energy stored in the inductor is given by: